 In 2003, epic software group was named as an Honoree for the 7th Annual Pulmonary Hypertension Association Dinner.
 Jack Stibbs, Chairman for the event said, "Vic and his team at the epic software group have helped the parents, families, doctors, sponsors, caregivers, and the PH Association by creating a series of interactive CD-ROMs that are truly the Encarta of information about this disease.
 For their efforts we are truly grateful."

 In 2004, epic software group partnered with Human Kinetics (North America's largest sports book publisher) to create a series of interactive training lessons for High School officials.
 At the same time, epic created similar training materials for the NCAA and other regional sports organizations.

-In October of 2006, Vic Cherubini received the "Lifetime Achievement Award" from the Houston Chapter of the Business Marketing Association; their highest achievement yet.
+In October of 2006, Vic Cherubini received the "Lifetime Achievement Award" from the Houston Chapter of the Business Marketing Association; their highest honor.
 Vic has worked on the BMA Houston Board of Directors and served as a volunteer for the organization for over 14 years.
-He started the BMA Houston Student Assistance Program which has awarded out over $80,000 in scholarships since 1993, and was recognized by BMA National as the most innovative program among the organizations 26 regional chapters.
+He started the BMA Houston Student Assistance Program which has awarded out over $150,000 in scholarships since 1993, and was recognized by BMA National as the most innovative program among the organizations 26 regional chapters.

 In 2006, epic was named as a finalist for the Small Business of the Year Award by The Small Business Development Council - the organization that helped him launch the company.
 Although epic did not win the award, it was selected as one of the top three among 147 peer companies.